keuin/netmon/README.txt

   -n <max_failure>     specify how many continous network failures we get until we reboot the system -l <log_file>        specify the log file
   -d                   run as a daemon process

+Debugging:

+  Declare macro `DEBUG` to enable debug level logging.
+This is enabled in CMake task by default.